Developer Documentation

 • Ensure the script URL is correct and accessible

-• Check that the iframe element has the class listonic_ifrm
+• Check that the container element has the class listonic-button

 • Verify there are no JavaScript errors in the console

-• Make sure listonic_content is defined before the script loads
+• Make sure data-items is set on the element before the script loads

 Items not being added

-• Check that items are separated by <br/> tags
+• Check that items are separated by commas in the data-items attribute

 • Ensure the content doesn't contain invalid HTML

-• For the blog widget, verify the listonic_bw_generic_entryClass matches your HTML
+• For the automatic button, verify the entryClass in listonic_auto matches your HTML

 Multiple buttons conflict